aalisa0/openBIManalyst_GRP2/README.md

 Here are no of desks per storey

 No. desks lv_1 - lv_4: (51, 82, 175, 112)

+Claims are:
+No. desks lv_1 - lv_4: (43, 82, 175, 112)

+Claim: 66 bicycle stands in the basement and 102 bicycle parking spots outside.

 Here are the bicycle stands per storey.
 There are 6 stands per unit.